solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 With this instruction, the fee payer accepts to pay application fees specifying the amount.
 This instruction **MUST** be included in the transaction that interacts with dapps having application fees.
-This instruction is like an irrevokable transfer if the payer has enough funds i.e even if the transaction fails the payer will end up paying.
+This instruction is like an infallible transfer if the payer has enough funds i.e even if the transaction fails the payer will end up paying.
 If this instruction is added then even if the dapp does not check the application fees the payer ends up paying.